 Theorem 2.
-Given an ontology $\langle \mathcal{T}, \mathcal{R}, \mathcal{A} \rangle$ , one can perform grounded instance retrieval for the atomic concept C over $[\sim{ISL}]$ .
+Given an ontology $\langle \mathcal{T}, \mathcal{R}, \mathcal{A} \rangle$ , one can perform grounded instance retrieval for the atomic concept C over $[\sim{ISL}]$ , instead of all islands.

-For details see [WM10].
 Please note that our approach does not work directly for more expressive description logics, e.g. SHOIQ.
 In the presence of cardinality restrictions we will need more sophisticated bisimulation criteria to identify similar nodes, since the number of related similar individuals matters.
-Nominals can further complicate the bisimulation criteria, since individuals can be forced by the terminological axioms to refer to the same domain object, i.e. one might need to compute all TBox consequences in the worst case.
+Nominals further complicate the bisimulation criteria, since individuals can be forced by the terminological axioms to refer to the same domain object, i.e. one might need to calculate all TBox-implications in the worst calse.

-5 Distributed Implementation
+4 Distributed Implementation

 We have implemented our proposal for Island Simulations in Java.
-For ontology access we use the OWLAPI 2.2.0 [BVL03].
-The general structure of our implementation, a description of each component, and additional performance optimization insights can be found in [WM10].
+For ontology access we use the OWLAPI 2.2.0[BVL03].
+The general structure of our implementation, a description of each component and performance optimization insights can be found in [WM10].
 Here we only give a short overview on the modules.

-- (Server) OWL-Converter: converts OWL data to an internal representation - (Server) Update Handler: determines changed islands in case of ontology updates - (Server) Island Computer: computes the island for a given individual and performs similarity computation - (Server) Node Scheduler: determines the responsible node for the island: Round-Robin / capability-based - (Server) TBox/ABox Storage: terminological/assertional part of the ontology. - (Client) Query Manager: determines all active islands and uses the DL Reasoner module to find out which islands match the input query. - (Client) DL Reasoner: implements an interface to a general description logic reasoner (in our case we used RacerPro [HM03]).
+- (Server) OWL-Converter: converts OWL data to an internal representation - (Server) Update Handler: determines changed islands in case of ontology updates - (Server) Island Computor: computes the island for a given an individual and performs similarity computation - (Server) Node Scheduler: determines the responsible node for the island: Round-Robin / capability-based - (Server) TBox/ABox Storage: terminological/assertional part of the ontology. - (Client) Query Manager: determines all active islands and uses the DL Reasoner module to find out which islands match the input query. - (Client) DL Reasoner: implements an interface to a general description logic reasoner (in our case we used Racer [HM01]).